pulkitjalan/ip-geolocation/README.md

 ## Services

+#### FreeGeoIP

+Freegeoip is a free service that can also be used instead of the database file or the paid maxmind service.
+They do have some limitations so please have a look at the [website](https://freegeoip.net/) first.
+You can also run a [custom install](https://github.com/fiorix/freegeoip) and use that instead.

 #### IP-API

 IP-API is a free (or paid) service that can also be used instead of the database file or the paid maxmind service.
 They do have some limitations on the free service so please have a look at the [docs](http://ip-api.com/docs/) first.

+#### Maxmind

+You can use the free database from maxmind or their web api service.
+You can download the free database service [here](http://dev.maxmind.com/geoip/geoip2/geolite2/) or enter your `user id` and `license key` in the config.

 #### Telize

 Telize offers a JSON IP and GeoIP REST API allowing to get a visitor IP address and to query location information from any IP address.
 It outputs JSON-encoded IP geolocation data, and supports both Cross-origin resource sharing (CORS) and JSONP.

-#### Maxmind

-You can use the free database from maxmind or their web api service.
-You can download the free database service [here](http://dev.maxmind.com/geoip/geoip2/geolite2/) or enter your `user id` and `license key` in the config.